wolejarz/React-Hooks-and-async-API/README.md

-Project reads description of 3 hardcoded channels.
+## Project reads description of 3 hardcoded channels.
-User can which channel is searchable.
+## User can which channel is searchable.
-After search list of videos os displayed.
+## After search list of videos os displayed.
-Yser can hide or watch video.
+## User can hide or watch video.
-It's necessary to eneter Youtube API key in the file ./src/context/types.js Application was tested in Chrome
+## It's necessary to eneter Youtube API key in the file ./src/context/types.js
+## Application was tested in Chrome

 In the project directory, you can run: